logaretm/vee-validate/docs/guide/components/validation-observer.md

 </template>
 ```

-As you have guessed, the `validate` method on the Observer's slot-scope is thenable, meaning you can chain another method to run after the validation passes like the form submission handler.
+As you have guessed, the `validate` method on the Observer's scopedSlot is thenable, meaning you can chain another method to run after the validation passes like the form submission handler.
 Note that the `validate` method does not return a promise, but a promise-like object that has a `then` method for convenience, which can be also chained further.

 ::: tip
   Using the same approach you can reset validation state for all providers using the public method `reset()`.